Porto Covo Portugal: stop or several days?

 Click on the photo and then save "Porto Covo Portugal" on Pinterest.

 Source: Porto Covo, Portugal: On-site research.
-We were invited to this trip by Aptece, Visit Alentejo and the Rota do Peixe.
-We are very grateful for this.
-However, our opinion remains our own.
+We were invited to this trip by Aptece, Visit Alentejo as well as the Rota do Peixe.
+Our opinion remains unaffected.

 Text Porto Covo Portugal: © Copyright Monika Fuchs and TravelWorldOnline